TypeRocket/docs/v5/post-types.md

 $book->setTitleForm();
 ```

-When `TR_DEBUG` is set to `true`, as it is by default, TypeRocket shows you where the section was opened and suggests a function to be used to add content.
+When `WP_DEBUG` is set to `true` TypeRocket shows you where the section was opened and suggests a function to be used to add content.

 *Note: this applies to all four methods.*